Bill Janklow: U.S. Senate challenge

-Barred by state law from running again in 1986, Janklow challenged the incumbent U.S. Senator James Abdnor in the Republican primary.
+Barred by state law from running again in 1986 for governor, Janklow challenged the incumbent U.S. Senator James Abdnor in the Republican primary.
 Janklow lost, with Abdnor winning by a 55 percent to 45 percent margin.
 The primary battle was considered to weaken Abdnor, contributing to the latter's loss in the general election to Democrat Tom Daschle, then South Dakota's lone member of the U.S. House of Representatives.

 Second period as Governor of South Dakota

 Janklow returned to politics in 1994, when he defeated incumbent Walter Dale Miller in the Republican gubernatorial primary.
 He was handily elected that year and was reelected in 1998.
 In his second two terms, he cut property taxes for homeowners and farmers by 30 percent, but was able to make up the revenue loss caused by the voters' repealing the inheritance tax.

 Janklow is the longest-serving governor in South Dakota history.
 He was at the time the only person in the state's history to serve eight full years as governor, which he did twice.
 Since then, his record has been equaled by Mike Rounds, who served two full terms as governor from 2003 to 2011, and Dennis Daugaard, who served from 2011 to 2019.

 Pardons

-The Associated Press, in conjunction with the Sioux Falls newspaper Argus Leader, filed a request to obtain information on pardons granted by Janklow between 1995 and 2002 per state law that requires the release of records classified as public by the legislature when requested by an entity.
+The Associated Press, in conjunction with the Sioux Falls newspaper Argus Leader, filed a request to obtain information on pardons granted by Janklow between 1995 and 2002.
+This request was under the state law that requires the release of records classified as public by the legislature when requested by an entity.
 Reporters found that the pardons did not follow the statutory process, which requires pardons to be reviewed by an independent commission.
 Among Janklow's pardons was one for his son-in-law for convictions for drunk driving and marijuana possession.

 U.S. House of Representatives

 In 2002, Janklow ran for the Republican nomination for South Dakota's only House seat.
-He defeated the Democratic candidate, Stephanie Herseth, an attorney, by a vote of 180,023 to 153,656.
+He defeated the Democratic candidate, Stephanie Herseth, an attorney, by a vote of 180,023 (53%) to 153,656 (46%).